-In 2021, the Company purchased certain machinery and equipment amounting to P20.1 million, which was directly paid to the supplier by a related party in favor of the Company.
+Further, in 2021, the Company purchased certain machinery and equipment amounting to P20.1 million, which was directly paid to the supplier by a related party in favor of the Company.
 The same machinery and equipment were subsequently disposed of and sold directly to the same related party for P20.7 million (see Note 9), recognizing a gain on disposal of machinery and equipment amounting to P0.6 million, which was presented as part of Other income under Other Income (Charges) in the 2021 statement of profit or loss.
 The outstanding advances amounting to P20.1 million were applied against the Company's receivable from the sale of such asset.
 The outstanding balance of receivable arising from this transaction, which is generally noninterest-bearing, unsecured and settled in cash or through offsetting, is presented as part of Other receivables under Trade and Other Receivables in the 2021 statement of financial position (see Note 6).
+The related receivable was collected in 2022.